skriptfabrik/n8n-nodes/nodes/kaufland-marketplace/README.md

 It supports these operations:

-- Retrieve a order with the given ID
+- Retrieve single or multiple orders
 - Accept returns
 - Clarify returns
 - Reject returns